AsmaKhan40/pizza_order_and_delivery_analytics/README.md

 This project focuses on analyzing Pizza Delivery Data to uncover key insights related to order patterns, delays, customer preferences, and delivery performance.

-It includes data cleaning using SQL, Python used for EDA & Analyzing , and an interactive Power BI dashboard for business decision-making.
+It includes data cleaning using SQL, Python used for EDA & Analyzing , and an interactive Power BI 2 pages dashboard for business decision-making.

 🛠️ Tech Stack